Skip to main content

 Southern Norway

-The coast road from Mandal to Hafrsfjord is part of the North Sea Cycle Route (Shetland, the Orkney islands, Scotland, England, Belgium, the Netherlands, Germany, Denmark, Sweden and Norway).
-More than 6,000 kilometres long, it is the world’s longest waymarked cycle route.
-The prime cut of the North Sea Cycle Route is arguably the 250 kilometre long stretch from Mandal to Hafrsfjord via Lindesnes and Lista, Hauge and Egersund, with a beautiful and varied coastal landscape.
+The coastal road from Mandal to Hafrsfjord is part of the North Sea Cycle Route (Shetland, the Orkney islands, Scotland, England, Belgium, the Netherlands, Germany, Denmark, Sweden, and Norway).
+More than 6,000 kilometres long, it is the world’s longest signposted cycle route.
+The highlight of the North Sea Cycle Route is arguably the 250-kilometre-long stretch from Mandal to Hafrsfjord via Lindesnes and Lista, Hauge and Egersund, with a beautiful and varied coastal landscape.

 21. Norwegian industrial history in Rjukan